 To have visited a dive bar is to have loved a dive bar – and all of you, I’m guessing, are already time-warped to That Dive Bar You Loved: You can feel the beer bottle or ridged plastic cup freezing your hand.
 If the music is live, you are head-bobbing toward a six inch high “stage” in the corner.
 And if you didn’t snag a barstool, you at least found a heavily varnished wooden ledge to set your drink on.

 Kingsbury’s in Elmira was my first dive bar.
 Townies and the crunchier flannel-wearers from campus harmoniously swilled the house drink – Red Stripe from the bottle.
-I had rejected the dance clubs (or, rather, they had rejected me) of my high school and early college years and King’s to me was as much a revelation as Kurt Cobain murmuring “Come, as you are, as you were, as I want you to be.”
+After the pop-infused clubs of my high school and early college years, King’s to me was as much a revelation as Kurt Cobain murmuring “Come, as you are, as you were, as I want you to be.”

 A revisit there for a college reunion was a letdown – King’s was actually now named “King’s” and I hazily remember it as a caricature of itself.
 Or maybe the caricature was me.
 I guess you really can’t go back.

-The Husband and I went to Mohawk Place, a legendary live music dive bar in downtown Buffalo, only once, about four years ago.
-We went to see Maria Taylor of Azure Ray.
+I went to Mohawk Place, a legendary live music dive bar in downtown Buffalo, only once, about four years ago.
+The show was Maria Taylor of Azure Ray.
 Whispertown 2000 and Bela’s Shadow opened.
-We wondered if the former band was “for real” — for reasons I’ll leave to your imagination — and the latter was a local indie/shoegaze/post-rock outfit whose album I would have bought to keep company my Explosions in the Sky disc, had they an album to sell.
+I wondered if the former band was “for real” — for reasons I’ll leave to your imagination — and the latter was a local indie/shoegaze/post-rock outfit whose album I would have bought to keep company my Explosions in the Sky disc, had they an album to sell.

 I’ve visited dive bars in more exotic locales, too.
 There is the open-air joint a bumpy one hour pickup truck ride from where our off-shore-anchored cruise ship’s tender boat ported in the Dominican Republic.
 The beach was gorgeous and I remember drinking something cold and pleasant.
 The sensation of the experience came back recently when I watched the movie The Rum Diary.